mehulagg/gitlab_test/doc/user/project/repository/repository_mirroring.md

   - It does not regard different types of authentication mechanisms for the mirror.
   - It does not work with forced updates (rewriting history).
   - Only branches that match the `whitelisted` patterns will be proxy pushed.
-- The script circumvents the git hook quarantine environment because the update of `$TARGET_REPO` is seen as a ref update and git will complain about it.
+- The script circumvents the Git hook quarantine environment because the update of `$TARGET_REPO` is seen as a ref update and Git will complain about it.

 ### Mirroring with Perforce Helix via Git Fusion **(STARTER)**